 Jonas and I were swift and on fire.
 We were left unfazed by everything on the river, except for the few overprotective swans with younglings in the area.
 That being said, we experienced déjà-vu levels of familiarity; all of the dams looked the same.
 Our experiences in between them were quite the same.
 The mirror-like surface was aesthetically pleasing and very good for making long sessions of rhythmical strokes.
 The time had come for us to not get excited at every new thing, but to improve what we already knew.
 A refinement of technique.
 Streamlining of processes.
 Removing the creases.

 The current had subsided since the day before.
 On sunny days like these, the water levels declined quite rapidly.
 The dams often had all or some of the drop-over points closed.
-The opposite of Hochwasser (high water levels) are of course Niedrigwasser (low water levels), and our app didn’t warn us of those.
-The wind blew mildly, and again we experienced headwind instead of the promised tailwind.
+The opposite of Hochwasser (high water levels) is of course Niedrigwasser (low water levels), and our app didn’t warn us of those.
+The wind blew mildly, and again we experienced a headwind instead of the promised tailwind.
 It’s looking more and more like the kayak sail we’re carrying is just a funny gimmick rather than a tool.

 Passing Hydroelectric Dam Two